madihawahed/Professional-Portfolio/README.md

 This artifact showcases my ability to identify, analyze, and solve real-world data challenges commonly encountered in machine learning workflows.
 It includes three scenario-based problem-solving exercises focused on:

-1. Handling Missing Data in Housing Price Predictions Applied context-aware strategies such as median/mode imputation, regression-based imputation, and missingness analysis (MCAR/MAR/MNAR) to ensure reliable model performance.
+1. Handling Missing Data:
+   Applied context-aware strategies such as median/mode imputation, regression-based imputation, and missingness analysis (MCAR/MAR/MNAR) to ensure reliable model performance.
-2. Managing Imbalanced Classes in Medical Diagnosis Utilized SMOTE oversampling, class-weight adjustments, threshold tuning, and AUC-PR evaluation to properly address rare-event classification and improve diagnostic accuracy.
+2. Managing Imbalanced Classes:
+   Utilized SMOTE oversampling, class-weight adjustments, threshold tuning, and AUC-PR evaluation to properly address rare-event classification and improve accuracy.
-3. Detecting & Addressing Data Drift in Fraud Detection Implemented drift monitoring using KL divergence and PSI, followed by retraining and continuous monitoring to maintain model performance in real-time environments.
+3. Detecting & Addressing Data Drift:
+   Implemented drift monitoring using KL divergence and PSI, followed by retraining and continuous monitoring to maintain model performance in real-time environments.

 🛠️ Tools Used: